dalek-cryptography/curve25519-dalek/README.md

 ## Automatic Backend Selection

-Currently on the intel `x86_64` platforms with `64` bit word size, the backend selection is automatic between the `simd` and `serial` backends where `simd` is selected if the AVX instruction set is detected available on the target CPU.
+Currently on the intel `x86_64` platforms with `64` bit word size, the backend selection is automatic between the `simd` and `serial` backends.

+The `simd` backend may be automatically selected if the AVX instruction set is detected available on the target CPU.

-The `simd` may also require nightly compiler for AVX512 - see [SIMD backend](#SIMD backend).
+The `simd` may also require nightly compiler for AVX512 - see [SIMD backend].

-In the future `simd` backend may be extended to cover more instruction sets and this change will be non-breaking since this is considered implementation detail.
+In the future `simd` backend may be extended to cover more instruction sets and this change will be non-breaking as this is considered as implementation detail.

 ## Manual Backend Override